heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

 - Deploy the applications (reverse proxy + CRUD API)
 - Access the applications from a (free) domain name
 - Groups of 4 students

+Do not hesitate to share your project and to continue to work on it!

 #### Elements to improve for next year